virtusize/integration_android/README.md

   3. If you'd like to set the horizontal margins between the edges of the app screen and the InPageStandard, you can use `app:inPageStandardHorizontalMargin="16dp"`

-  4. If you'd like to change the font sizes of the InPageStandard, you can use the variables `app:inPageStandardMessageTextSize="10sp"` and `app:inPageStandardButtonTextSize="10sp"`.
+  4. If you'd like to change the font sizes of the InPageStandard, you can use `app:inPageStandardMessageTextSize="10sp"` and `app:inPageStandardButtonTextSize="10sp"`.

   - XML